Adoptions – A Gift of Life

 As we move to the autumn, which is when fox cubs naturally disperse, our Wildlife Release Manager will be checking the site that he has ready for their release.
 The temporary fox enclosure will be erected at the release site and once complete, it will be ready to accept the first group of foxes leaving us.
 The juveniles will be transported in cages to their new home.
 We supply the landowner with the food for them for the next few weeks and they will monitor the foxes and feed them every night.

 After a couple of weeks, once they have got used to their surroundings, the door will be opened allowing them to leave.
 Food will continue to be put in the pen until the foxes no longer return showing that they are now capable of finding their own food.
 Some move away straight away but many stay around even through to the following year.

 Your adoption will be helping each of those fox cubs every step of the way.
 We give the best care and endeavour to ensure that they will have every opportunity to have a second chance in the wild.
 Your help will be very much appreciated.
-From just £36 a year you can help these amazing animals.
+For just £3 a month you can help these amazing animals.

 Adopt a Deer

 In Somerset we mainly see Roe deer, although on the Quantocks there may be Red Deer and towards Gloucestershire, we will find Fallow.
 Muntjac also are occasionally seen and these can breed all year around.
 With the other species we can expect to see their young from May onwards.
 The young of the Red deer is called a calf, baby Roe and Muntjac are called kids and it is only the young of Fallow that are called fawns.
 But the word fawn is used all the time to describe a baby deer.